jalieven/lysis/README.md

 ]
 ```

-Making it optional by calling the optional method before the validate method:
+Make it optional by calling the 'optional' method before the 'validate' method:

 ```Javascript
 const validationErrors = new Lysis(toValidate, 'id')